fitforecommerce/fitforecommercebook/setup-of-an-online-shop.md

 * students can use the pre-installed data as a starting point for their own shop
 * PrestaShop is very motivating for students to be able to see a quick success of their work
 * PrestaShop is used in professional enviornments
-* there is plenty of documentation, tutorials and other learning materials available for PrestaShop
+* PrestaShop is well documented and there are plenty tutorials and other learning materials available
 * PrestaShop is freely available

 ## Lesson materials - students